DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

 ---

-... or a function that creates custom groups:
+... or a function that creates custom groups.
+In the code below, **calculateGroupValue** creates groups like Today, Yesterday, and Earlier:

 ---